Paresh95/NLP-Web-App/README.md

 # NLP-Web-App

-A web app to provide an overview of some simple Natural Language Processing (NLP) techniques to analyse text.
+A flask web app to showcase some simple Natural Language Processing (NLP) techniques to analyse text.
+The web app is deployed via Heroku.

 Website link: